olange/learning-graphql/README.md

 ## Understanding and using

 * [Getting started with GraphQL](http://graphql.org/docs/getting-started/) Installing and getting the GraphQL NodeJS server running
-* [Walkthrough of GraphQL](http://graphql.org/docs/intro/) (also available as a single page in [GraphQL's GitHub repo](https://github.com/facebook/graphql)) A good explanation of GraphQL's schema, type system and queries.
+* [Walkthrough of GraphQL](http://graphql.org/docs/intro/) (also available as a single page in [GraphQL's GitHub repo](https://github.com/facebook/graphql)) A good explanation of GraphQL's schema, type system and queries
+* [GraphiQL](https://github.com/graphql/graphiql) Don't miss this graphical interactive in-browser GraphQL IDE: allows to browse the schema, write and validate queries, and of course, browse results; un composant déterminant pour l'adoption d'un schéma GraphQL au sein d'une équipe.

 ## Extending the type system